 Excluding advances to suppliers, advances to contract growers and breeders, and advances to officers and employees amounting to P324.9 million, P96.7 million and P12.1 million, respectively, as at December 31, 2018.

 The Company's basis in grading its neither past due nor impaired financial assets is as follows:

 High grade:

-ratings given to counterparties with strong to very strong capacity to ratings given to counterparties with average capacity to meet its obligations
+ratings given to counterparties with strong to very strong capacity to meet its obligations.

 Standard grade: